 Work samples should demonstrate the artistic excellence and artistic merit of your project, the artists proposed, as well as your organization as a whole.
-For services to the field, the work samples should demonstrate the quality of the services being provided As review time is limited, be selective in what you choose to submit.
+For services to the field, the work samples should demonstrate the quality of the services being provided.

+As review time is limited, be selective in what you choose to submit.
 Too many work samples can be counterproductive.
 Limit your selections to a few substantive, relevant work samples.

-Work sample types for Musical Theater include:
+Work sample types for Theater include:

 - Video (recommended for applications from producing and presenting organizations)

 - Audio (optional)

-- Images (optional)
+- Images(optional)

-- Script samples and/or Score samples (recommended for musical theater projects involving the creation or development of new work, or world premiere, second, or third productions)
+- Script samples (recommended for theater projects involving the creation or development of new work, or world premiere, second, or third productions)

 - Documents (optional)